 City Current SOI Recommendations Banning Designated Recommending no SOI change at this time, however, the City has proposed expansion of the SOI in two (2) areas south (South Bobcat) and east (Morongo/Cabazon area, which would overlap with the existing Morongo Reservation boundaries) of the City's corporate boundary.
 We recommend coordinating with Banning City staff on review of proposed SOI expansions.
 Beaumont Designated Recommending no SOI change.
 Calimesa Designated Recommending extending the Calimesa SOI to include two unincorporated areas with proposed developments - the Cherry Valley Boulevard & Roberts Street area and the Golden Triangle.

 San Jacinto Designated Recommending no SOI change.
-Coachella Valley/East ern Region City Current SOI Recommendations Blythe Designated Recommending no SOI change.
+Coachella Valley/Easte ern Region City Current SOI Recommendations Blythe Designated Recommending no SOI change.
 Cathedral City Designated Recommending no SOI change at this time.
 Riverside LAFCO may consider future detachment of Pocket P30 from Palm Springs and addition of this area to the Cathedral City SOI.
 Coachella Designated Recommending coordination with Coachella City staff on changes to the Coachella SOI boundary.
 Desert Hot Springs Designated Recommending no SOI change.
 While Desert Hot Springs has expressed interest in annexation of areas within its SOI, including several DUCs, the current conditions of streets and roads, and storm water drainage infrastructure in the Desert Hot Springs SOI are significantly deficient, and resistance from DUC residents may make annexation unlikely at this time.
 Indian Wells Coterminous Recommending no SOI change.
 Indio Designated Recommending coordination with Indio City staff on changes to the Indio SOI boundary.
 Indio is interested in several changes to the SOI.
 The City is interested in making several changes to the unincorporated portions of its southern boundary, including annexation of pocket P15 (the "Carver Tract").
 There are ongoing discussions about the future SOI and corporate boundaries of Indio and Coachella in pocket P7, and current provision of services to this area may help define this boundary.
-The City also expressed interest in a sphere reduction in Pocket P14, citing historical issues related to maintenance of infrastructure by the City on tribally owned lands.
+The City also expressed interest in a sphere reduction in Pocket P14, citing historical issues related to maintenance of infrastructure by the City on tribally owned lands, but the proposed SOI reduction would result in irregularly shaped areas that may present issues related to future service delivery.

 La Quinta Designated Recommending no SOI change.
-Palm Desert Designated Recommending no SOI change.
+Palm Desert Designated Two (2) small areas, which appear to be accessible from Palm Desert's existing SOI, which are currently in the Indio SOI and Pocket P29 (Sun City), may be detached from Indio's SOI and added to the Palm Desert SOI.
 Palm Springs Designated Recommending no SOI change.
 Rancho Mirage Designated Recommending no SOI change.